-BOT 231: Advance Microsoft Office Applications
+BOT 231: Advanced Microsoft Office Applications

 This course provides students with the skills and training to manage files electronically.
 Students will learn to work with the advanced functions of the Microsoft Office Suite integrated office software package, and apply to tasks performed by office administrative personnel in today's modern office environments.
-Prerequisite: BOT 230 or permission of the instructor.
-(Fa, Sp) 3 credits.
+Prerequisite: BOT 230 or CSA.
+(Fa) 3 credits